 - Removing or adding a bathtub

-All of these projects will come with their own price point and labor requirement.
+All of these projects will come with their own price point and labor requirements.
 Make sure the final quote you receive breaks these components down so you know exactly what you’re paying.

 As mentioned, the initial consultation is a great way to get to know a potential contractor better.
 Go ahead and call each team you’re eyeing, even if they don’t offer this service up-front.

 During this initial phone call, try to assess how the rapport will be.
-Is the person on the other end calm and friendly, and willing to answer all of your questions?
+Is the person on the other end calm, friendly, and willing to answer all of your questions?
 Or, do you feel rushed and disrespected, as though you’re pestering them?

 Remember that this is the team you’ll be interacting with on a regular basis throughout the duration of your project.
 While the person answering the phone might be different from the person who comes to your home, pay attention to the way they make you feel.